This is Part Two of How to Use Herbal Aphrodisiacs. Please read the information contained in Part One before using any herbal aphrodisiacs.

 Muira puama will be more effective in tincture form or as a decoction because some of the constituents are extracted only by alcohol or by boiling the root for 20 minutes.
 Many report effects from powder and capsule forms of Muira Puama, yet some sources claim that there is no effect from taking these forms.
-A since individual chemistry and sensitivities vary, if the powdered form is not producing effects then try taking muira puama as a tincture or decoction.
+Since individual chemistry and sensitivities vary, if the powdered form is not producing results then try taking muira puama as a tincture or decoction.

 General Safety, Cautions & Side Effects: Muira puama may cause insomnia in some individuals, but otherwise no other adverse effects have been reported.
-Muira puama has not been formally studied for it’s long-term effects but it is considered on of the most most effective and harmless aphrodisiacs that one can take.
+Muira puama has not been formally studied for its long-term effects, but it is considered one of the most effective and harmless herbal aphrodisiacs.

 Latin Name: Rhodiola rosea